Paying too much money upfront

 If that were to happen, the insurance company would reimburse the leasing company for the value of the car, but the money the customer paid upfront would likely not be refunded, he says.
-As a result, the consumer wouldn’t have a car, even though he or she spent a lot of money for the time period.
+As a result, the consumer wouldn’t have a car, after having paid a lot of money upfront.

 Reed suggests that consumers not pay more than about $2,000 in advance.
 "In many cases, it makes sense to put nothing down," he says.

 If you pay less in advance, your monthly payment would be higher.
-But consumers could take the "prepayment" cash and put it in an interest-bearing account instead.
+But you could take the "prepayment" cash and put it in an interest-bearing account instead.

-A lessee could then use the money to help make the monthly lease payments, says Reed.
-But should something happen to the vehicle before the end of the term, he or she wouldn't have to worry about the extra money being in the leasing company's possession.
+You could use that money to help make the monthly lease payments, says Reed.
+And if something happens to the vehicle before the end of the term, at least the leasing company wouldn’t have a big chunk of your money.